Beyond Black and White Interview Spotlight: Jasmine and Lorne

 What is the best part about being together?

-Definitely companionship – We got married when we were young, so, we weren’t just marrying each other – we were marrying each other’s families.
+Definitely companionship.
+We got married when we were young, so, we weren’t just marrying each other – we were marrying each other’s families.
 Both of our families were there for guidance.
-We could talk to each other’s parents at any time, for advice or for company.
+We can talk to each other’s parents at any time, for advice or for company.
+We are both quiet and simple people.
+We could spend the whole weekend just sitting on the couch reading or watching TV.

 What challenges have you faced?

-After their filed a claim against us, we counter-sued.
-As a settlement, we were offered another place to stay in Scarborough.
-The other apartment offered to us was filled with all-black and lower income residents.
-After moving to this new place, we quickly realized that while it was more diverse, the environment was not what we wanted for our family.
-From there, we decided to move to Mississauga.
+After the apartment corporation filed a claim against us, we counter-sued.
+As a settlement, we were offered another apartment in another building owned by the corporation.
+This new place was located in a high crime neighborhood 30 minutes away.
+We were given less than a week to move and had no choice but to go.
+The other apartment offered to us was filled new immigrants, black people and residents of lower social economic status.
+The building was quite run down and dirty.
+We were on the top floor again but this was no penthouse.
+After moving to this new place, we quickly realized that while it was more diverse, people were lovely and much friendlier, the environment was not what we wanted for our family.
+The notorious Scarborough rapist (in the 1990s), Paul Bernardo, picked up his first victim at the bus stop right outside our apartment.
+From there, we decided to move to the suburbs.

-I’m currently in school studying Education Policy and Leadership.
-It makes me more aware of racism and colourism in Canada today.
-For kids of different heritage, the colour of your skin can determine how you experience of racism, how much and how often.
-My older son gets stopped and carded by the police so often that he sees it as normal.
-On the other hand, my younger son doesn’t have that experience.
+Racism still exists in Canada to some extent.
+White flight from neighborhoods that have too many visible minorities is pretty standard.
+There are neighborhoods that are exclusively white.
+If you happen to be one of the few blacks leaving in that area be prepared to be questioned from people, “Are you lost?”
+For kids of different heritage, the color of your skin can determine how you experience of racism, how much and how often.
+My older son gets stopped and carded by the police so often that he sees it as normal (note below).
+On the other hand, my younger son who can pass as white doesn’t have that experience.
 There are many areas in Toronto where black male profiling occurs.

 Do you find that your location helps your relationship to thrive?

 At a recent party we went to, in Mississauga, all of the children came from different walks of life, but they all looked alike.
-Mississauga is more welcoming.
-Yes, we get stares, but I don’t even notice the stares.
+Mississauga is much more welcoming.
+Yes, we get the occasional stares, but I don’t even notice the stares anymore.
 I just live in my own bubble.

-These days, I live in a high-end condo with a president of the community.
+These days, I live in a nice house in a neighborhood with a community board.
+People often refer to our neighborhood as a gated community because there is only one entrance in and out of the neighborhood.
 Recently, we went to a community event.
-One man saw us and greeted us.
-He assumed that we were new.
+The president of our neighborhood board greeted us warmly.
+He assumed that we were new to the neighborhood.
 He had been there 12 years, but we have lived there for 20 years.
-We have movie nights in the park by the tennis courts.
+They have special block parties and movie nights in the park by the tennis courts.
 Life is great.

 How do you deal with difficult times?